 Dealing With Eczema

 Of course, you’ll want to tend to the irritated skin while you’re battling dust mites at home.
-The cracked skin can be painful at times if not taken care off.
+The cracked skin can be painful at times if not taken care of.
 As for the itchiness, try to resist scratching on it, as it could further damage the skin and increase the risks of infection.

-Instead, keep your skin moisturized several times a day, particularly in dry weathers.
+Instead, keep your skin moisturized several times a day, particularly in dry weather.
 Using ointments and cream meant for eczema also helps in keeping the condition under control.
 Talk to your doctor to get the right ones.